 Moist heat supplied by warm towels, hot packs, a hot bath or a shower can be used at home for 15 to 20 minutes three times a day to relieve symptoms.

 Cold supplied by a bag of ice or frozen vegetables wrapped in a towel helps reduce pain when used for 10 to 15 minutes at a time.
 Don't do this, however, if you have Raynaud's phenomenon.

 Hydrotherapy (water therapy) can reduce pain during exercise and help you improve endurance and conditioning.
 Exercising in a large pool may be easier because water has a buoying effect.
 Community centers, YMCAs and YWCAs have water exercise classes developed for people with arthritis and other conditions that may make exercise painful.
-To find a YMCA or YWCA in your area, check out http://www.ymca.net/find-your-y/.
-Some patients also find relief from the heat and movement provided by a whirlpool.
+Click here to find a YMCA or YWCA in your area.
+Some people also find relief from the heat and movement provided by a whirlpool.

 Relaxation techniques help reduce pain and anxiety.
 These include meditation and guided imagery.
 Check with local recreation centers and hospitals for courses.